Please view the frequently asked questions below regarding Dining, Conferences and Campus Events (DCCE) for Fall 2020.

 Will there be signage directing students of where to stand when entering the dining facilities?

 Yes, there are dedicated traffic patterns and building flow indicators to assist with physical distancing.
 Signs have been placed throughout the dining facilities.
 In addition, floor decals have been placed on the floor for easy reference.
 Please maintain physical distance whenever possible and follow the signs and floor decals when queuing.

 Is the process for napkin board requests changing?

 This Fall we will move to an entirely virtual Napkin Board process and students will no longer be able to hang napkin requests in Commons.
 Due to changing and developing health regulations, this was a necessary move, but don’t worry!
 The napkin board respondent is still working hard.
 You can still expect quick and witty retorts to your requests.
-All responses will be posted online and in Commons and Gray Cage.
+All responses will be posted online and in Commons.